 A Corporation is a business structure that is a separate entity from the individual.
 While corporations are more expensive and difficult to form than sole proprietorships and partnerships, the major advantage is that the corporation provides personal asset protection for the owners, should the corporation be sued.
 The downside is the compliance requirements and administrative burdens of having a board of directors, annual meetings for directors and shareholders, taking minutes at the meetings, appointing a registered agent, and more.

-There are multiple ways a corporation can elect to be taxed, which includes the C-corporation and S-corporation.
+There are multiple ways a corporation can elect to be taxed, which include the C-corporation and S-corporation.
 Electing how the entity should be taxed is complicated, so be sure to talk with your CPA as there is the potential of double taxation where profits and dividends are both taxed.
 Also, there is no self-employment tax with a corporation, as income to the owner(s) will come from either a salary or dividends, which may be beneficial.

 The Limited Liability Company (LLC) is a popular business entity choice because it provides the liability protection of a corporation with the sole proprietorship’s ease of operation.
 The Limited Liability Company does not have many of the burdens the corporation has and has the greatest tax flexibility of the four entities.
 Income can be taxed as a pass-through entity like the sole proprietor or partnership or as a corporation.

-Related: How to form an LLC in Ohio
+Related: How to form an Ohio LLC

-Forming a corporation or LLC sounds complicated and expensive, but entity formation services guide you through the process to guarantee the filing was done right.
+Forming a corporation or LLC sounds complicated and expensive, but using an entity formation service guides you through the process so you know it was done right.

-Some popular services include:
+Some popular formation services include:

-IncAuthority - $0 plus state fees & free registered agent the first year!
+IncFile - Great service and free registered agent the first year.

-ZenBusiness - $49 plus state fees & free registered agent for 1 year!
+ZenBusiness - Easy to use and free registered agent for 1 year!

-Step 4: Register a Business Name
+Step 4: Register the Business

 There are two choices for filing on this form: a Fictitious Name or a Trade Name.
 A fictitious name is a name used in business but does not give the user any exclusive right to use the name.
 A trade name is like the fictitious name but provides exclusive use in the State of Ohio.
 A trade name must be distinguishable from other previously registered business names.